amoffat/snake/README.md

 How do I write a plugin?
 ========================

-* Add a directory in your vim runtime path.
-For many of you, this will be `~/.vim/bundle`
+* Create a directory in your vim runtime path.
+For many of you, this directory will be `~/.vim/bundle`.
+The directory you create should be the name of your plugin.
-* In your plugin directory, create a python file or package named your plugin name.
-Do not turn your plugin folder into a package with an `__init__.py`
+* Inside this new plugin directory, create a python file or package (meaning, a new directory) named your plugin name.  *Do not* turn your plugin directory into a package itself by adding an `__init__.py`.
+It won't go well.
 * Add `from snake.plugins import <your_package>` to `~/.vimrc.py`
 * Re-source your `~/.vimrc`